Battle of Friedlingen: Battle

 Covered by a rearguard under Karl von Fürstenberg-Möskirch, early on 14 October the Imperial troops evacuated their positions in front of Huningue.
 By 8:00 am, they had begun withdrawing over the Kander, allowing the French to cross the Rhine without resistance.
 Seeing this, Louis William turned his men around, and by 10:00 am most of his army was deployed in two lines facing the French, with the Kander to their rear.
 Villars now ordered his infantry under Lt General Desbordes to capture the Tüllinger Heights on his right flank, which were still held by the Imperials.

 Louis William responded by sending reinforcements led by Count Prosper Fürstenberg and the Margraves of Ansbach and Baden-Durlach to occupy the Käfernhölz Forest, which lay immediately behind the Tüllinger.
 Despite the difficult terrain, the French drove the Imperials off the heights, then out of the Käfernhölz.
 To cover their retreat and cause a diversion, the Imperial cavalry under Count Hohenzollern were ordered to attack the main French lines.
 Despite superior numbers, they were repulsed by their opponents under the Comte de Magnac, who drove them as far as the Kander before ending the action.

-However, the French units on the heights had been thrown into confusion by the Imperial counter attack.
+However, the French units on the heights had been thrown into confusion by the Imperial counterattack.
 Those occupying the woods held their positions, but the majority fell back to their starting positions on the plain, where they were eventually reformed.
 Their retreat allowed troops under Prosper Fürstenberg to retake the Käfernhölz Forest at bayonet point, effectively ending the fighting around 13:00.
 The Imperial infantry waited until nightfall before continuing their retreat to Staufen im Breisgau, at which point Villars sent Maximillian news of his victory.